 To whom these presents may come, Greetings!

-Aside from, but partially entangled with my work at the APS, I was also the Inaugural Program Coordinator at the Philadelphia Area Center for History of Science, having joined their staff in 2010 and left in 2014.
+Aside from but partially entangled with my work at the APS, I was also the Inaugural Program Coordinator at the Philadelphia Area Center for History of Science (now the Consortium for History of Science, Technology and Medicine), having joined their staff in 2010 and left in 2014.

 At PACHS I worked with 12 cultural and educational institutions in and around Philadelphia to promote the history of science, technology, and medicine.
 I've had a hand in setting up a number of events, ranging from small academic colloquia to theater-filling shows for the public.

 As an outgrowth of my involvement in PACHS, I had the pleasure to serve on the Steering Committee of the Philadelphia Science Festival.
 The Science Fest, a ten-day, city-wide celebration of science, technology, engineering, and mathematics, was started in 2011 and is funded in part by the National Science Foundation.

 Finally, like most people, I've had my share of odd jobs, including strawberry picker, file clerk, CFO of a school-run business, census enumerator, hotel front desk clerk, bicycle repairman, book-mover, theater usher, museum guide, and more.
 My volunteer work is a bit less diverse, but includes being elected to oversee an organization's building and non-fiscal property and the coordination of two dozen volunteers and three subordinate officers while raising $65,000 for charity over seven weekends.

 I received my Bachelor's Degree in Political Science in 2009 from the University of Notre Dame, thanks to some very generous scholarships.
-Additionally, I attended a number of summer camps, though most of them happened nearly a decade ago.
+Additionally, I attended a number of summer camps, though most of them happened nearly two decades ago.

 Notably, I served as the Director of the Department of Administrative Services at the American Legion's Buckeye Boys' State, I won awards for marketing and financial planning at Ohio Business Week, and I won a programming challenge at Gannon University's Summer Engineering Camp, though I would probably be hard-pressed to repeat the feat today.